-Mycoplasma pneumoniae is a bacterium that causes acute respiratory illness, ranging in severity from mild respiratory illness to severe pneumonia.
-The bacterium can be fatal for a small number of people, and has on rare occasions been associated with severe complications such as encephalitis.
-There is no vaccine against Mycoplasma pneumoniae but it is susceptible to a range of antibiotics, however antimicrobial resistance to macrolides is increasing globally and threatens the effective treatment of bacterial infections.
+Mycoplasma pneumoniae is a bacterium that causes acute respiratory disease, ranging in severity from mild respiratory illness to severe pneumonia.
+The bacterium can be fatal for a small number of people and has on rare occasions, been associated with severe complications such as encephalitis.
+There is no vaccine against Mycoplasma pneumoniae, but it is susceptible to a range of antibiotics.
+However, antimicrobial resistance to macrolides is increasing globally and threatens the effective treatment of bacterial infections.

 The Native Antigen Company have developed a native mycoplasma antigen for development of sensitive immunoassays.

-Mycoplasma pneumoniae is geographically widespread, causing respiratory disease in children and adults, and is one of the causative agent of community acquired pneumonia.
-Transmission of M. pneumoniae from human to human is predominantly through close contact with airborne respiratory droplets from an infected individual.
-M. pneumoniaeis sensitive to desiccation and therefore close proximity to an infected individual is necessary for successful transmission (CDC).
+Mycoplasma pneumoniae is geographically widespread, causing respiratory disease in children and adults and is one of the causative agents of community-acquired pneumonia.
+Transmission of M. pneumoniae from human to human is predominantly caused by close contact with airborne respiratory droplets from an infected individual.
+M. pneumoniae is sensitive to desiccation and therefore, close proximity to an infected individual is necessary for successful transmission (CDC).

-Mycoplasma pneumoniae is an extracellular pathogen which lacks a cell wall and has the capability of reproducing by itself.
-It can adhere to and infect respiratory epithelium in the upper and lower respiratory tract resulting in the gradual development of disease symptoms, which typically occurs over a period of 1- 4 weeks.
+Mycoplasma pneumoniae is an extracellular pathogen that lacks a cell wall and has the capability of reproducing by itself.
+It can adhere to, and infect the epithelium in the upper and lower respiratory tract, resulting in the gradual development of disease symptoms, typically occurring over a period of 1-4 weeks.
 The clinical symptoms associated with M. pneumoniae infection are diverse, but the disease is characterised by the onset of fever, headache, general malaise, pharyngitis, tracheobronchitis and a persistent cough that increases in severity.
-In some cases, infection can result in severe respiratory disease and clinical complications affecting extrapulmonary sites can also occur (Waites, KB et al).
+In some cases, infection can result in severe respiratory disease and clinical complications affecting extrapulmonary sites (Waites, KB et al).

-Mycoplasma pneumoniae infection is self-limiting in most cases but may persist for several months, even after treatment.
+Mycoplasma pneumoniae infection is self-limiting in most cases, but may persist for several months, even after treatment.
 Diagnosis of M. pneumoniae infection is currently performed using serological or molecular methods of detection.
-However, current methods of detection are time consuming, and lack the sensitivity, and improved assays are needed for rapid point-of-care diagnosis of the disease (CDC).
+However, current methods of detection are time consuming and lack necessary sensitivity.
+Improved assays are needed for rapid point-of-care diagnosis of the disease (CDC).

 - Waites, KB and Talkington, DF (2004).
 Mycoplasma pneumoniae and Its Role as a Human Pathogen.Clin Microbiol Rev. 17(4): 697–728.

-The Native Antigen Company’s Mycoplasma pneumoniae antigen is produced from whole organisms that have been purified and detergent treated to enrich antigenic proteins and decrease background.
+The Native Antigen Company’s Mycoplasma pneumoniae antigen is produced from whole organisms that have been purified and detergent-treated to enrich antigenic proteins and decrease background contaminants.

-Mycoplasma pneumoniae is recognized as one of the most common causes of community-acquired pneumonia.
-Early diagnosis of M. pneumoniae, usually by an ELISA IgM assay, is important because the infection often responds well to appropriate antibiotics.
+Mycoplasma pneumoniae is recognised as one of the most common causes of community-acquired pneumonia.
+Early diagnosis of M. pneumoniae (usually by ELISA IgM) is important as the infection often responds well to appropriate antibiotics.

-However, ELISA assays, particularly those for IgM detection, often exhibit poor sensitivity and may, in addition, be susceptible to cross reactivity from other pathogens.
-Our highly purified antigen preparation, which is highly reactive to IgM, offers in-vitro diagnostic (IVD) manufacturers the opportunity to introduce next generation ELISA assays which demonstrate greater specificity set against an inherently low background signal.
+However, ELISA assays, particularly those for IgM detection, often exhibit poor sensitivity and may, be susceptible to cross-reactivity from other pathogens.
+Our highly-purified mycoplasma antigen preparation is highly reactive to IgM and offers in vitro diagnostic (IVD) manufacturers the opportunity to introduce next generation ELISA assays that demonstrate greater specificity against an inherently low background signal.

 Check out our FAQ section for answers to the most frequently asked questions about our website and company.